aliakseiyanchuk/terraform-provider-az-confidential/provider/provider_description.md

 }
 ```

-## Labels and Tracking
+## Primary Protection
+The ciphertext of the resources is protected by RSA cryptography.
+Only the people and processes granted the
+decrypt permission on the key-encryption key (KEK).
+It is a recommended practice to rotate KEK at periodic intervals
+and disable historic versions.
+> Teh confidentiality of encrypted data is only as good as the controls around the KEK usage.
+Any person or process
+> that technically is allowed to execute decrypt operation using this key would be able to decrypt and read
+> the plain-text confidential data.

+## Secondary Protection Measure
+In addition to tightening the access to KEK and rotating it periodically, the provider
-The provider has two mechanism that prevent accidental cross-environment copying or intentional duplication.
-These
+implements complimentary mechanism that prevent accidental cross-environment copying, intentional duplication
-are labels and object tracking.
+and misuse.
+Where any secondary protection embedded into the ciphertext will no longer be satisfied,
+the Terraform plan/apply cycle will break.
+The Terraform practitioner is expected
+to obtain a re-encrypted ciphertext or delete the concerned Azure resource.

-### Labelling
+### Provider Constraints
-A label is a string associated with the encrypted data at the moment the owner of the confidential data creates
+Provide constraints is a set of string labels is associated with a given provider instance in the Terraform project.
-the encrypted message.
-There are two types of labels that can be associated with the ciphertext:
-- A label derived from vault name and object name.
-It commands the provider to unpack the ciphertext **only** into
-  the specified vault and object name, even if the enclosing Terraform code will later be changed.
-- A label associated with the provider, which might be a good practice to detect and prevent confidential data used
+An author of the ciphertext has an option to specify the labels they expect the provider should be configured
+with at the moment an encrypted message is created.

+A practical application of this technique is to guard against accidental copying of encrypted ciphertexts across
-  outside intended environments.
+projects intended for different regions and environments.

-The labelling behaviour is controlled by two provider properties:
-- `require_label_match` controlling the degree of matching this particular provider requires; and
-- `labels` that are associated with this provider instance.

-Where `require_label_match` would be set to `target-coordinate`, a ciphertext of the object must be explicitly tagged
-with the output vault name and object name.
-Where `require_label_match` would be set to `provider-labels`, then the
-provider would process ciphertext tagged with either of the tags the `labels` parameter specifies.

-> It is a good practice to ask the owner of the confidential data to re-encrypt the corresponding data
-> if a mismatch is detected.

-### Object Tracking
+### Ciphertext Usage Tracking
-Object tracking is a feature which, as its name implies, tracks the use of the ciphertexts and allows each
+Ciphertext tracking is a feature which, as its name implies, tracks the use of the ciphertexts and allows each
-ciphertext to be unpacked *exactly once*.
-I.e. if a resource is deleted and then added again, the second deployment
+ciphertext to be unpacked the number of times the ciphertext author has allowed.
+I.e. if a resource is deleted and then
+added again, the second deployment
-will be rejected as it would be a duplicate.
-This feature is based on UUID identifier that is cryptographically
+could be rejected if the parameters embedded in the ciphertext prohibit this.
+Internally, this feature is based on
-added to the ciphertext when it is created.
+UUID identifier that is cryptographically added to the ciphertext when it is created.

-The first version implements a basic, file-based tracking suitable for local testing.
-To enable this feature, set `file_hash_tracker` configuration
-and specify the file where the data will need to be kept.
-Future versions might add the support e.g. for tracking
-this data in databases.

-For production use, the provider supports Azure Storage Account-base tracking.
-This requires the
+The provider supports Azure Storage Account-base tracking which should be configured to track all ciphertext usages.
-user of the provider:
+This requires:
-- to create a storage account (or designate any existing storage account);
+- creating a storage account (or designate any existing storage account);
-- to create a table within that storage account;
+- creating a table within that storage account;
 - grant `Storage Table Data Contributor` role to the IAM account used by the provider.

 The configuration required for this could look e.g. as follows: